AdidadiH/ATTiny24a_pausable_walking_lights/README.md

   flexibility to customize and program the 8 LEDs, the Pause LED, and the button individually to create their own unique games and lighting effects.
 Here are some ways users can leverage this customization:

-  - Individual LED Control: Users can program each of the 8 LEDs to light up in specific patterns, colors, or timings, allowing for a wide range of visual effects.
+  - Individual LED Control: Users can program each of the 8 LEDs to light up in specific patterns, or timings, allowing for a wide range of visual effects.

   - Pause LED Customization: The Pause LED can be programmed to indicate different states or functions within the